 When you set out to collect something — and to me, leaders are in the business of collecting people for their teams — you do so with a specific intention in mind.
 You deliberate which items and with what features you’d like to pursue.

-It could be first American edition James Bond novels, material written about Edgar Allan Poe in the decade after his death, or collectibles from the DC universe offered on VeVe.
+It could be first American editions of James Bond novels, material written about Edgar Allan Poe in the decade after his death, or digital collectibles from the DC universe offered on the VeVe platform.

 As you come across different specimens, you begin to discern which are appropriate for your collection.
 Do the books have dust jackets, or are they signed or inscribed?
 Are the collectibles common, uncommon, rare, or ultra rare?